Illya-Maznitskiy/alien-invasion/README.md

 ## Overview
 Alien Invasion is a 2D game developed using the Pygame module.
 Control a spaceship to shoot and destroy invading aliens, aiming to eliminate as many as possible.

 ## Features
 - Start a game and close the game window with buttons (Play = "p", Quit = "q")
 - Control a spaceship with keyboard inputs
 - Shoot bullets to destroy aliens
-- Aliens move and attack in waves
+- Aliens will move faster in new levels
-- Scoring system based on the number of aliens destroyed
+- Scoring system based on the level and number of aliens destroyed, with higher-level aliens rewarding more points!

 ## Installation
+Follow these steps to install the game and aim for a high score!
 1. Clone the repository:
     ```bash
     git clone https://github.com/yourusername/alien-invasion.git